Home | Volume 48 | Article number 175

 Image in medicine Down

-Figure 1: CT scan of the abdomen with a yellow arrow showing multiloculated cystic lesion with calcifications in the right kidney
+Figure 1: (A,B) computed tomography scan of the abdomen with a yellow arrow showing multiloculated cystic lesion with calcifications in the right kidney